-- Our curriculum maps have been adapted to take into account any learning that, retrospectively, might have been missed due to national lockdowns and the impact of COVID.
-Our middle-leaders are continually assessing gaps caused due to the global pandemic and have put in place recovery curriculums to ensure that students are not disadvantaged. - Middle-leaders work across phase to ensure curriculum mapping is developed through both phases of the Academy. - Students have access to a wide range of enrichment opportunities during break, lunch and after-school.
+- Our curriculum maps have been adapted to take into account any learning that, retrospectively, might have been missed due to national lockdowns and the impact of COVID. - Middle-leaders work across phase to ensure curriculum mapping is developed through both phases of the Academy. - Students have access to a wide range of enrichment opportunities during break, lunch and after-school.
 These activities cover health and well-being as well as further academic study. - We have employed a mental health support worker who is developing strategies to support both staff and students across all phases of the Academy. - We continue to use research and guidance from multiple sources eg EEF to ensure effective use of Pupil Premium spending and the impact it can have on disadvantaged students. - Staff CPD has focused on individual pedagogical practice and also group work researching different ways to overcome barriers to learning. - Changes to the behaviour system have been put in place to reduce negative incidents and improve staff/student relationships. - Ofsted recognised the improvements made in the Academy since last inspection. - Careers advice, trips and opportunities are offered to all students to ensure all have a clear understanding of next steps.